 - Cleanse the entire knife with salt water (For best results, use moon water).

-- Keep the athame surrounded by crystals for a full week.
-Make sure some of those crystals are black, since black crystals are the best at absorbing negative energy.
+- Keep the athame surrounded by crystals for a whole week.
+Make sure some of those crystals are black since black crystals are the best at absorbing negative energy.

 - Use smoke cleansing by allowing the smoke of an herb bundle or incense to flow over every inch of the athame.

-Consecrating allows a normal knife to be transformed into an athame ready to be used for magic.
+Consecrating allows an everyday knife to be transformed into an athame ready to be used for magic.
 This process should be done after purification.

 There are many ways to consecrate a knife, and how you do it may depend on your tradition.
 A simple method can be done for eclectic witches: